Lal Bahadur Shastri

 5. Crackdown on Corruption

 Corruption had started rearing its head in the 1960s and Shastri took it upon himself to eliminate it.
 He set up the Central Vigilance Commission under K. Santhanam, a senior Congress leader, to address and uproot systematic corruption.
-For processing complaints and investigating against government officials, he converted the Special Police Establishment (SPE) into the Central Bureau of Investigation (CBI).
+For processing complaints against government officials, he converted the Special Police Establishment (SPE) into the Central Bureau of Investigation (CBI).
 He challenged corruption head-on instead of using it as a tool for propaganda.

 A look at the anti-corruption policies today prove to be so ineffective that India is ranked as one of the most corrupt nations where politicians use the banner of NREGA (social programs and entitlement schemes) to indulge in scams, and The Prevention of Corruption Act is just for namesake purposes.
 Do not even ask about Demonetisation!